tillioss/tilli-ide/README.md

 # tilli-ide

+The IDE (Integrated Development Environment) helps users create, manage, and modify content on the Tilli Web App without the need for specialized technical knowledge.
+In simple terms this tool helps you build more modules without needing to write all the code from scratch (or even know how to code at all)

 ********************
+# Installing Tilli IDE

 1. Configuration :

 b.
 Need to change IP address of Your Server IP and Port in config/Myconstant.js :